Suggested links

 Kratom dependence and kratom addiction are two different things, though physical dependence usually leads to addiction.

-Physical dependence is what it sounds like their body has become physically dependent on kratom to function properly.
+Physical dependence is what it sounds like: their body has now become physically dependent on kratom to function properly.

 Likewise, individuals who have become physically dependent on kratom and suddenly stop using it will often experience withdrawal symptoms.
 Kratom withdrawals are very similar to the symptoms of opioid withdrawal.